Bdon1066/Nightcrawler/README.txt

 DESCRIPTION
 -----------------------------------------------------------------------------------
-You are Nightcrawler, a mutant who can teleport around amonst other stuff but thats all you can do in this game, that and punch people.
+You are Nightcrawler, a mutant who can teleport around amongst other stuff but thats all you can do in this game, that and punch people.
 Go kill the President!
 You'll know him when you see him.
 -----------------------------------------------------------------------------------